japywheel/japywheel-ESP32-MiniWebRadio-with-buttons/README.md

 <img src="docs/SW-TM-5WN.jpg" width="200"/>

-As the ESP-S3 has internal pull up resistors, no eternal rxesistors are used.
+As the ESP-S3 has internal pull up resistors, no external resistors are required.

 For default pins the following GPIOs are defined: